arybach/mlops-infra/sagemaker/README.md

 then check:
 '''!metaflow status
 * to make sure it points to proper service url
-* metaflow experiments will be logged to metaflow service and cards available
+* metaflow experiments will be logged to metaflow service and cards available fro viewing